phusion/juvia/README.md

 Juvia is similar to [Disqus](http://www.disqus.com/) and [IntenseDebate](http://intensedebate.com/).
 However both of them seem to be designed in the early 2000s before the rise of AJAX: trying to integrate either of them in an AJAX web application results in many wasted afternoons and a screen full of inexplicable JavaScript errors.
 Juvia offers full support for AJAX web pages and any JavaScript is written in such a way that it avoids conflicts with the page's existing JavaScripts.

+Juvia currently also makes no effort to support nested comments.
+I believe nested comments only make sense for extremely active discussion forums.
+Instead, Juvia strives for simplicity.

+Other notable highlights:

+ * Moderation support, either manually or automatically via [Akismet](http://akismet.com/).
+ * Multi-user support.
+With this I don't mean commenters but users who operate the Juvia admin panel.
+Each user account is isolated and can only see and manage its own sites, topics and comments, except for administrators who can see and manage everything.

 ## Installation

 1. Clone this repository into a desired directory.